GDOR-11/Vector2d/README.md

 		<h4>ceilLength()</h4>
 			<h6>receives no arguments<br>round up this.length</h6>
 		<h4>clamp(min, max)</h4>
-			<h6>receives as arguments two Vector objetcs<br>if this.x is greater than max.x, it is replaced by max.x, if it is less than min.x, it is replaced by min.x. the same for this.y, max.y and min.y</h6>
+			<h6>receives as arguments two Vector2d objetcs<br>if this.x is greater than max.x, it is replaced by max.x, if it is less than min.x, it is replaced by min.x. the same for this.y, max.y and min.y</h6>
 		<h4>clampAngle(min, max)</h4>
 			<h6>receives as arguments two numbers<br>if this.angle is greater than max, it is replaced by max, if it is less than min, it is replaced by min</h6>
 		<h4>clampLength(min, max)</h4>